Trilemma: Wage policy trilemmas

 In 1989 Peter Swenson posited the existence of "wage policy trilemmas" encountered by trade unions trying to achieve three egalitarian goals simultaneously.
 One involved attempts to compress wages within a bargaining sector while compressing wages between sectors and maximizing access to employment in the sector.
 A variant of this "horizontal" trilemma was the "vertical" wage policy trilemma associated with trying simultaneously to compress wages, increase the wage share of value added at the expense of profits, and maximize employment.
 These trilemmas helped explain instability in unions' wage policies and their political strategies seemingly designed to resolve the incompatibilities.

-The Pinker social trilemma

-Steven Pinker proposed another social trilemma in his books How the Mind Works and The Blank Slate: that a society cannot be simultaneously "fair", "free", and "equal".
-If it is "fair", individuals who work harder will accumulate more wealth; if it is "free", parents will leave the bulk of their inheritance to their children; but then it will not be "equal", as people will begin life with different fortunes.

 The political trilemma of the world economy

 Economist Dani Rodrik argues in his book, The Globalization Paradox, that democracy, national sovereignty, and global economic integration are mutually incompatible.
 Democratic states pose obstacles to global integration (e. g. regulatory laws, taxes and tariffs) to protect their own economies.
 Therefore, if we need to achieve complete economic integration, it is necessary to also remove democratic nations states.
 A government of some nation state could possibly pursue the goal of global integration on the expense of its own population, but that would require an authoritarian regime.
 Otherwise, the government would be likely replaced in the next elections.